Empowering Reads: A Journey Through Inspirational Books for Women and Girls

 Clemantine Wamariya

-Clemantine Wamariya is a survivor of the Rwandan genocide and an advocate for displaced persons and refugees.
+Clemantine Wamariya is a survivor of the 1994 Genocide Against the Tutsi in Rwanda and an advocate for displaced persons and refugees.
 Her memoir shares the story of her incredible personal journey.

 Why read it?
 Clemantine’s story mirrors the experiences of many adolescent girls in our programme, who are often displaced by conflict and violence.
 Her story is a powerful testament to the strength it takes to overcome trauma and reclaim one’s future.